-In 2017 to 2018, 1.78% of council house rent due was lost due to properties being unoccupied, which is less than the 2016 to 2017 figure of 2.06%, but more than the 2017 to 2018 Scottish average of 0.89%.
+In 2017/18, 1.78% of council house rent due was lost due to properties being unoccupied, which is less than the 2016/17 figure of 2.06%, but more than the 2017/18 Scottish average of 0.89%.

 Orkney's geography has an impact on our ability to let Council houses in some areas.
 The number of properties which are vacant in areas of low demand including some island areas, varies from year to year, where re-letting the properties may be challenging.
 In order to reduce the level of rent loss due to properties being unoccupied, we are currently introducing new procedures.